Diffusion and effusion of gases

-Let r1 and r2 be the rates of diffusion or effusion of two gases having molecular weight M1 and M2 at constant T and P.
+Let r1 and r2 be the rates of diffusion or effusion of two gases having molar mass M1 and M2 at constant T and P.

-But molecular weight = 2 × Vapour density
+But molecular mass = 2 × Vapour density

 ∴ M = 2D

 At constant T and P, 432 ml and 288 ml be the volume of the two gases passing through the same hole with the time 36 min and 48 min respectively.
-If the molecular weight of one gas is 64 gm mol-1, how can we calculate the molecular weight of another gas?
+If the molar mass of one gas is 64 gm mol-1, how to find the molar mass of another gas by Graham’s law?